 If you're allowed to drive the vehicle away it may only be for a single journey to a place off the road or where you can get the necessary repairs carried out.

-If you have the remedial work carried out and the vehicle passes the inspection within 30 days you will only pay half the inspection fee of £15.
-After the 30-day period you will have to pay the full fee of £30 again.
+If you have the remedial work carried out and the vehicle passes the inspection within 30 days you will only pay half the inspection fee.
+After the 30-day period you will have to pay the full fee again.